-The 2019 Pritzker Prize, the “Nobel Prize” of architecture, has just been awarded to Japanese architect Arata Isozaki.
+The 2021 Pritzker Prize, the “Nobel Prize” of architecture, has recently been awarded to architects Anne Lacaton and Jean-Philippe Vassal.
 It’s then the perfect time to take a tour around Spain and discover 15 buildings you may or may not know are signed by Pritzker Prize winners!

 Philip Johnson, Gate of Europe towers or “Torres Kio”, Madrid, 1996